-One of the roles of the Department is to increase the number of Western Australians playing sport and enjoying recreation.
+One of the roles of the department is to increase the number of Western Australians playing sport and enjoying active recreation.
 However there are some groups which, for various reasons, have lower rates of participation and require innovative and targeted programs to support them.

 Being inclusive means welcoming everyone, regardless of age, gender, race and ability.